 Also, soak a few cotton wool balls in citrus or peppermint essential oils and place them in the corners of your cabinets and drawers.
 Lining your doors and windows with talcum powder and petroleum jelly is also effective in keeping ants at bay.

 If you already have an ant infestation, using natural sprays provides a humane means of ant control.
-You can easily make the sprays at home using a variety of readily available products and essentials oils, such as lemon, peppermint oil, vinegar, and others.
+You can easily make the sprays at home using a variety of readily available products and essential oils, such as lemon, peppermint oil, vinegar, and others.

 Just fill a spray bottle with equal parts of vinegar or lemon juice and warm water.
 Be sure to shake the bottle to mix the solution well.
 Spray your kitchen floors, countertops, corners, and other surfaces.
 Follow their trail and spray the solution where they have established their colony.